dinhxuanvu/library/README.md

             regex: # (optional) matched against ['metadata']['name'] in the json file
             suffix: # (optional) suffix for the file that is created ex: ruby-<suffix>.json
             docs: # (optional) web address of the documentation for this image-stream
+            # These below options are for OpenShift Online usage only to import Online-specific templates/imagestreams
+            openshift: # (optional) flag for OpenShift
+              online: # (optional) flag for OpenShift Online
+                - starter # (optional) flag for OpenShift Online Starter
+                - professional # (optional) flag for OpenShift Online Professional
         templates: # (optional) list of templates to process into the above folder
           - location: # (required) github url to a template or folder of templates in json format
             regex: # (optional) matched against ['metadata']['name'] in the json file
             suffix: # (optional) suffix for the file that is created ex: ruby-<suffix>.json
             docs: # (optional) web address of the documentation for this template
+            # These below options are for OpenShift Online usage only to import Online-specific templates/imagestreams
+            openshift: # (optional) flag for OpenShift
+              online: # (optional) flag for OpenShift Online
+                - starter # (optional) flag for OpenShift Online Starter
+                - professional # (optional) flag for OpenShift Online Professional

 #### Variables